 Please note: Use this naming pattern only as a guide.

 Nicknames as Given Names

-When checking official records you may across different spellings for your ancestors.
-Even though they have different names you maybe convinced that they are in fact the same person.
+When checking official records you may come across different spellings for your ancestors.
+Even though they have different names you may be convinced that they are the same person.

 So, take for example my second great grandfather John Couch.

 Even though that was his given name he was also known as Jack, which by the way is a common nickname for John.